manoj-hubgit/Codekata/README.md

 • Total number of coding problems solved in Patterns          : 24

 • Total number of coding problems solved in Zen               : 34

+• Total number of coding problems solved in Bitwise           : 1

 Structure